-Weapons Offenses Lawyer Trenton, NJ
+Weapons Offense Lawyer Trenton, NJ

 New Jersey has some of the strictest gun control laws in the country, making every weapons offense a serious crime—even if the “weapon” in question is actually an imitation weapon, such as an air gun or a paintball gun.
 Certain weapons offenses in New Jersey can carry particularly harsh penalties under the New Jersey Graves Act, found in N.J.S.A.
 2C:43-6(c).
 The Graves Act imposes a three-year period of parole ineligibility, meaning that conviction for a weapons offense can result in at least three years of prison time even for a first offender.
 The potential severity of the punishment for a weapons offense in NJ means that you need to retain the best possible Trenton weapons offenses attorney to advocate on your behalf.